orangejuice/blog/data/activity/book-爱情笔记-2020/record.en.md

   subtitle: "[UK] Alain de Botton / 2020 / Shanghai Translation Publishing House"
 ---

-As described by tw moonangel, mature love is a kind of friendship with sexual relations, harmonious, enjoyable, and responsive to each other.
+As articulated by tw moonangel, mature love is a kind of friendship with a sexual relationship, where the interaction is harmonious, delightful, and reciprocative.